Health Insurance/Health Savings Programs

-When claims like these pop up in the media, it may sound like health insurance.
+When claims like these pop up, it may sound like health insurance.
 Chances are, however, it is not.
 Most of the time, the pitches are for a medical discount program.
 Medical discount plans can be useful for consumers looking to save money on health care.
-But, consumers need to be aware that they are not the same as health insurance.
+But be aware they are not the same as health insurance.
 These plans do not pay any of your health care costs.
 Instead, they require you to pay a fee for a list of health care providers and sellers of health-related products who are willing to offer discounts to members of the program.
 Many medical discount programs claim to provide big discounts from hundreds of providers for a wide range of services — from doctor visits and dental exams to hospital stays and prescription drugs — but fail to make good on those claims.

 Check it out